-Another fine routes, and originating from the same point that the standard route does, is the one described on the "SW Face Direct" page.
+Another fine route, and originating from the same point that the standard route does, is the one described on the "West Face 'Direct'" page.
 This one is more challenging but more enjoyable, and rock quality is better overall, than the standard route.
 It requires negotiating some sections of Class 4 and may require some Class 5 as well depending on your exact route.
-(The page author calls a couple spots Class 5.0, and although I didn't feel they were 5th class, they definitely are more demanding than your typical Class 3.)
+Although it doesn't have to get harder than Class 4, it can.

 If you're okay with some steep Class 4-low 5th scrambling, I highly recommend going up via the direct route and down via the standard one.

 Eagle Mountain is easily reached by any passenger vehicle.

 From Shoshone, California:

 Head north on Highway 127 about 16 miles, looking for a faint dirt road heading off to the north just as the highway starts to angle to the northwest.
 Turn onto the dirt road and follow it 1/4 mile or so to a small dirt parking area.
 Eagle Mountain is immediately east.
 If you miss it, you are irreparably blind - there are no other mountains nearby.

 1) From Furnace Creek, take Highway 190 to Death Valley Junction and then turn onto Highway 127 and follow it south to the west side of Eagle Mountain (can't be missed-- remember, it's the only mountain in the middle of the huge Amargosa Valley).
 Look for the aforementioned dirt road turnoff.